genidma/teatime-accessibility/README.md

    cp teatime-accessibility.desktop ~/.local/share/applications/
    ```

 After running these commands, you'll find "TeaTime Accessibility" in the Utilities section of your application menu.
+If you choose to create a desktop shortcut during the setup process, you can also launch the app directly from your desktop in future instances.

 ## Usage